History of Lake Charles, Louisiana: Industrial growth and the Civil War

-By the time of the U.S. Civil War, many Americans from the North, along with a large influx of continental Europeans and Jews, had come to settle the area.
-Attitudes toward slavery in Lake Charles were mixed, as slavery was secondary to business interests.
+By the time of the U.S. Civil War, many Americans from the North, along with a large influx of continental Europeans and Jews, had settled the area.
+Attitudes toward slavery in Lake Charles were mixed, because slavery was secondary to business interests.
 In fact, fewer than five percent of the population were slaves.
 Many citizens became involved in the war.
 Some local families supported the Confederacy, while others supported the cause of the Union.

 After the Civil War

 In the years following the Civil War, Lake Charles regained its status as a lumbering center.
 Especially in the 1880s, the city saw an increase in population and economic demand largely due to an innovative advertising campaign by J.B.
 Watkins.
-Thanks to this campaign, the city's population grew four-hundred percent during this decade.
+Thanks to that campaign, the city's population grew four-hundred percent during the decade.

 Using the pine wood from the city's mills, construction of large Victorian mansions transformed Lake Charles during the 1890s.
-Carpenters competed with verve to out-build each other with their use of elaborate fretwork and decoration.
-The area of present-day Lake Charles located just east of downtown is known as the Charpentier Historic District from the French word for carpenter and features unique homes from this era.
+Carpenters competed enthusiastically to out-build each other, using elaborate fretwork and decoration.
+The area of present-day Lake Charles just east of downtown is known as the "Charpentier Historic District", from the French word for carpenter, and features unique homes from that era.

 Lumber industry

-In the early 1880s Michigan lumber tycoons, including R. H. Nason and N. B. Bradley, as well as William E. Ramsey (originally from Canada) had purchased large tracts of land in the area.
-In 1887 the "Bradley-Ramsey Lumber Company" was formed by the "Michigan Men" that included Ramsey, Nason, Bradley, Lewis Penoyer and Benton Hatchett, with over 150,000 acres.
-The company built two sawmills (Michigan mill and the Mt.
-Hope mill) in the area.
-The mill of J. A. Bel, a local businessman originally from New Orleans but in the area from youth, became the second largest.
+In the early 1880s, Michigan lumber tycoons, including R. H. Nason and N. B. Bradley, as well as William E. Ramsey (originally from Canada), had purchased large tracts of land in the area.
+In 1887 the "Bradley-Ramsey Lumber Company" was formed by the "Michigan Men", who included Ramsey, Nason, Bradley, Lewis Penoyer and Benton Hatchett, owning over 150,000 acres.
+The company built two sawmills, Michigan mill and the Mt.
+Hope mill, in the area.
+The mill of J. A. Bel, a local businessman, originally from New Orleans but in the area from youth, became the second largest.

 1912

-By 1912 the American Lumberman Equipment Register listed the J. A. Bel Lumber Company., Ltd, Calcasieu Long Leaf Lumber Company (Hdq.
+By 1912, the American Lumberman Equipment Register listed the J. A. Bel Lumber Company., Ltd, Calcasieu Long Leaf Lumber Company (Hdq.
 Long-Bell Lumber Co.
-Kansas City, Mo.), Hodge Fence & Lumber Company (machine shop and 12 miles of railroad), Lyons Lumber Company (also in Thicket, Texas) with 4 miles of railroad, and Powell Lumber Company with a machine shop.
+Kansas City, Mo.), Hodge Fence & Lumber Company (machine shop and 12 miles of railroad), Lyons Lumber Company (also in Thicket, Texas) with four miles of railroad, and Powell Lumber Company with a machine shop.